Skip to main content

 d.
 Senior Contracting Official (SCO), or equivalent Duties.

 1) The SCO or equivalent is responsible for the operation and execution of their GPC Program in compliance with this document and the policies and procedures issued from the ODASA(P).
-The SCO is ultimately responsible for establishing and complying with mandated internal controls which ensure the appropriate management, operation, and oversight of the local GPC program.

 2) Develop internal management controls to operate, manage, provide oversight, and maintain the integrity of the local GPC Program.